EsoLang-Bench: Evaluating Genuine Reasoning in Large Language Models via Esoteric Programming Languages: Experimental setup

-We additionally evaluate two agentic coding systems with tool access to understand how interpreter feedback loops affect OOD performance. \textbf{GPT-5.2 Codex} operates via the OpenAI Codex API with direct interpreter access and iterative refinement. \textbf{Claude Code (Opus 4.5)} uses Claude Opus 4.5 with persistent context across problems and direct terminal access for interpreter execution.
-These systems differ primarily in their feedback loop architecture and context management capabilities.
+\subsection{Evaluation protocol}

-\subsection{Evaluation Protocol}
+\textbf{Coverage.} We evaluate all five frontier models on the complete 80-problem dataset across all five esoteric languages, yielding 400 model-problem-language combinations per prompting strategy and 2{,}000 combinations per model when summed across the five strategies.

-We evaluate all models on the \textbf{complete 80-problem dataset} across all five esoteric languages, yielding 400 model-problem-language combinations per prompting strategy.
-To ensure statistical reliability, we conduct \textbf{three independent runs} (seeds 0, 1, 2) for each configuration, using temperature $\tau = 0.7$ to capture output variability.
-We report mean accuracy with 95\% confidence intervals computed via bootstrap resampling ($n = 1000$ iterations).
+\textbf{Decoding parameters.} All primary evaluations use temperature $\tau = 0.2$ (close to deterministic to keep results reproducible) and a hard cap of \textbf{max\_tokens $= 32{,}000$ per response} so that even verbose esoteric programs (e.g.\ Whitespace and Shakespeare programs that are syntactically large) fit comfortably within a single generation.
+The pass@k baseline (Table~\ref{tab:passk}) is the only exception, and it uses $\tau = 0.8$ to obtain meaningful sample diversity across $n=8$ draws per problem.

-For scaffolding methods, we allow up to 5 iterations per problem with a 10-second timeout per execution.
-A problem is considered solved if and only if all six test cases produce exact-match interpreter output (i.e., the interpreter's stdout matches the expected output exactly, character-for-character).
-We apply Bonferroni correction when comparing multiple models to control family-wise error rate at $\alpha = 0.05$.
-Statistical significance between prompting strategies is assessed using paired Wilcoxon signed-rank tests.
+\textbf{Inference stack.} All models are accessed through a single uniform API (OpenRouter) with web access disabled, and the only external context is the in-prompt material we provide (full language documentation in Appendix~\ref{app:doc-completeness}, three Easy-tier demonstrations for Few-Shot in Appendix~\ref{app:fewshot-examples}, and interpreter traces for the Self-Scaffolding family).
+The full sandboxed-execution model, error categorisation, per-strategy iteration budgets, retry policy, and statistical machinery are documented in Appendix~\ref{app:reproducibility}.